8-hour stopover in Lisbon, Portugal

 If you get delayed at the airport and only have a couple of hours in the city, head straight to Alfama, one of the most atmospheric neighborhoods in Europe and the oldest district in Lisbon.

 One of the main reasons the Alfama survived the devastating 1755 earthquake was the labyrinth-like layout of its streets.
-So allowing ourselves to get lost and wonder around for a bit was a part of our neighborhood immersion, even if only for 30 minutes.
+So allowing ourselves to get lost and to wonder around for a bit was a part of our neighborhood immersion, even if only for 30 minutes.

 1:30pm: Lunch in Alfama